telerik/kendo-ui-core/docs/controls/editors/editor/troubleshoot/troubleshooting.md

 ### Inline Value Is Not Posted to Server

-Since the inline Editor is initialized from a non-`form` element, it is not posted to the server by design.
-If you need to submit the editor value along with the `form`, use the following approach:
+Because the inline Editor is initialized from a non-`form` element, it is not posted to the server by design.

+**Solution**

+To submit the value of the Editor along with the `form`, use the approach demonstrated in the following example.

+###### Example

     <form>
       <div id="comment" contentEditable></div>